Meshach-Waye/Water-quality-and-infrastructure-analysis/README.md

 1. Import the SQL files provided in the /sql directory.
 2. Populate the database with sample data, following the instructions in data_loading.sql.
 3. Execute the query files to generate views, track progress, and analyze data.
+4. The dataset is available in XLSX format.
+Due to compatibility limitations, it cannot be opened directly here.
+However, you can download the file and easily import it into Microsoft Excel or Google Sheets for viewing and analysis
+5. Visual examples of the reports and dashboards can be found in the Power BI folder for your review.
+6. The dataset was continuously updated throughout the project to ensure that reports reflected the most current information.